wyuenho/emacs-corfu-pixel-perfect/README.md

 |-------|---------------------|
 |![No ellipsis](screenshots/no-ellipsis.png)|![With ellipsis](screenshots/ellipsis.png)

-Just set `corfu-pixel-perfect-ellipsis` to `t` to enable the new behavior.
+Just set `corfu-pixel-perfect-ellipsis` to `t` to enable the new behavior with the same performance.

 As a sidenote, this option will necessitate moving the scroll bar to the margin, which has a minimum width of 1 column.
 This is a tradeoff between usability,